Why Most Coaches Cannot Train Natural Lifters and/or Non-Elites Efficiently

 5. Will these high reps be conducive in injury prevention to avoid long term setbacks?

 Injuries are a major factor in consistency, and consistency will have a major impact on growth.
 So these reps should be quality and safe reps.

 A big debate in the CrossFit industry is doing complex movements at high reps and/or with little rest.
 The issue is: the more complex a movement is, the lower the rep range should be due to potential form break down.
-This is because lower rep ranges allow better form due to less fatigue, and help you to learn higher quality movement patterns (you become more skilful at the lift and ultimately safer and stronger at it).
+This is because lower rep ranges allow better form due to less fatigue, and help you to learn higher quality movement patterns (you become more skillful at the lift and ultimately safer and stronger at it).
 Another point that should be made: it is much easier to add weight to lower reps than higher ones, thus allowing for more controlled progression.
 I believe isolation work will have far less issues and more machine-orientated work would be safer at ultra-high ranges.
 This should lead to more growth over time.

 Go watch a 15-20 rep deadlift on YouTube.
 It normally gets worse as it progresses up the rep range, and looks like a back injury waiting to happen.
 Granted, I have seen some shaky low rep attempts, but this is more down to ego lifting than cardiovascular fatigue.

 6. Recovery and periodization: why are we not seeing these in most advanced generic plans?

 First of all: what is periodization?

 “Periodization is the systematic planning of athletic or physical training.
 The aim is to reach the best possible performance in the most important competition of the year.
 It involves progressive cycling of various aspects of a training program during a specific period.”(16)

 In a typical weight lifting routine this can involve typically systematic changes in one or more areas of:

 Example: Total number of repetitions per body part or total weight lifted.